Diabetes and Women | Prevention and Care

 (0)

+International Women’s Day is around the corner and its the time to celebrate the achievements of women around you and worldwide and also spread the awareness about the growing chronic condition among the women.
 As diabetes has taken a majority of the world population under its grip, understanding how diabetes can impact women has become important.
 It is also proven that women are at a higher risk of diabetes complications.
-Diabetes may also cause pregnancy-related complications in women.
-Therefore, diabetes and women remain a widely discussed topic.

 Symptoms of Diabetes in Women

-It is only when you are able to identify the symptoms of a particular condition, you will be able to take preventive measures.
+It is only when you are able to identify the symptoms of a particular condition you will be able to take preventive measures.
 While some symptoms of diabetes are common to both men and women, some symptoms are unique to women.

-The symptoms of vaginal yeast infection might include vaginal discharge, itching, soreness, etc.
+• Vaginal or Oral Yeast Infection: The symptoms of vaginal yeast infection might include vaginal discharge, itching, soreness, etc.

 • Polycystic Ovary Syndrome (PCOS)